 In many ways, the pandemic is a reality check for businesses that have been reluctant to embrace digital transformation and now find themselves woefully unprepared.
 Agrees Paul Plant, Co-Founder & Director at BigFive Digital: “One of the real telling factors about this current crisis we are in is just how unprepared many countries and many governments were around the world.”

 In a contactless world, marked by lockdowns, travel restrictions, declining sales, and remote work, companies had no other way but to shift to digital, as evidenced by the marked shift in spending towards digital businesses in the past year.
 The Harvey Nash / KPMG CIO Survey 2020, with more than 4,200 responses from CIOs and technology executives across 83 countries, found that from May to August 2020, technology spend grew at a greater rate than at any point in history, as technology leaders reported a median additional spend of 5 percent to deal with the crisis.
+They survey also found that majority of leaders said the pandemic has created a culture of inclusivity in the technology team; increased the influence of the technology leader; and increased collaboration between the business and technology teams.

 “There were companies tiptoeing around the digital transformation topic for a while.
 That kind of process has gone on in many companies… not just small companies, but also very large organizations,” Plant tells Leith during a Conquer Local Academy podcast.